Bartram Trail Golf Club stays true to its namesake

 No. 9 is a 511-yard par 5, a slight dogleg left, throws a partially blind tee shot at you to a fairway split in two by a ravine/wetland area with woods down the left side.
 Fairway bunkers are to the right, but the aggressive players will stay left anyway.
 No problem trying to reach in two here, it will actually help your third shot, if you can manage to keep your fade under control and stay left.

-Bartram Trail is the Augusta area's newest entry in the daily-fee offerings, and with green fees at $21-$30 - juniors and seniors can play for $15 - and the $14 cart fee, it's in line with the area's good, affordable golf.
+Bartram Trail Golf Club is the Augusta area's newest entry in the daily-fee offerings.
+It's very much in line with the area's good, affordable golf.

 It's the only course in Columbia County to have bentgrass greens, which average a little more than 6,200 square feet.
 The course itself isn't overly long at 6,700 yards, and can be tricky.